jahid-dev/html-tag-and-class-replace-WordPress-Plugin/readme.txt

 * Replace html Class in your blog

 = INJECTION LOCATIONS =

 1. Head Section
 2. Body Section
 3. Footer Section

-= Credits =

-Thanks to my <a href="https://www.viserx.com/" rel="friend">VISER X</a> WordPress Team for support and inspired me.

 == Installation ==

 1. Install HTML Tag and Class Replace by uploading the `html-tag-and-class-replace` directory to the `/wp-content/plugins/` directory.
 2. Activate HTML Tag and Class Replace through the `Plugins` menu in WordPress.
+3. The page will redirect you to the settings Page.
-3. Insert your code by going to the `Settings > Tag and Class Replace` menu.
+4. You can change this option any time you want by going to the `Settings > Tag and Class Replace` menu.

 == Notes ==